 TAPAS Cafe & Restaurant - Phuket Old Town

 Tucked into the characterful streets of Phuket Old Town, this Spanish-influenced cafe and restaurant brings tapas-style dining to one of the island's most atmospheric neighbourhoods.
-The menu leans on shared small plates and European-inspired dishes, with standout items like fish croquettes and garlic bread drawing consistent praise from diners.
-The kitchen also caters to breakfast and brunch crowds, making it a versatile stop across the full day.
-The space strikes a relaxed, welcoming tone that suits both casual drop-ins and longer sit-down meals.
-Staff are noted for their attentiveness and willingness to accommodate dietary preferences and allergies, which adds a thoughtful touch to the experience.
-Portions are generous enough to feel like value for money, and the drinks menu complements the food well.
-The overall atmosphere lends itself to a relaxed dinner date or a leisurely meal between sightseeing.
-Practically speaking, TAPAS is open every day of the week from 7:30 AM to 11:00 PM, which makes it a reliable option regardless of when plans shift.
-The early opening works well for travellers wanting a proper breakfast before exploring Old Town's Sino-Portuguese architecture.
-Given the location's popularity and the restaurant's strong reputation, booking ahead or arriving outside peak dinner hours is worth considering to secure a table.
+The menu centres on shared small plates and European-inspired dishes, with fish croquettes and garlic bread drawing consistent praise from diners.
+It functions equally well as a breakfast spot, a brunch stop, and a sit-down dinner venue, giving it genuine flexibility across the day.
+The space carries a relaxed, welcoming tone that suits both casual drop-ins and longer meals.
+Staff are noted for their attentiveness and willingness to ask about dietary preferences and allergies, which adds a thoughtful layer to the experience.
+Portions are substantial relative to the price, and the drinks menu complements the food well.
+The overall atmosphere lends itself to a leisurely dinner or a proper meal between exploring the Sino-Portuguese architecture the neighbourhood is known for.
+Practically speaking, TAPAS is open every day of the week from 7:30 AM to 11:00 PM, making it a reliable option regardless of when plans shift.
+The early opening suits travellers wanting a cooked breakfast before heading out for the day.
+Given its popularity, arriving outside peak dinner hours or checking the website ahead of time to plan accordingly is worth considering.

 Experience hints